Essential Services Commission Act 2001 (review)

 Who can apply?

-Anyone whose interests are affected by a decision or determination by the Essential Services Commission can appeal at VCAT.
+Anyone whose interests are affected by a decision or determination by the Essential Services Commissioner can apply to VCAT for a review.

 Reasons for applying

 To apply about a determination under section 55(1)(c), you may only do so because you believe the determination was biased, was based on the wrong facts or the facts were interpreted incorrectly.